Enzidayo/Polyu_AAE2004_group3/README.md

 A350:(0.76*90* 103.075+27* 103.075+2500)*9= $111000.195

-A330 is the most suitable flight.
+Answer is 10 flights of A330

 ### Scenario 2
 <li>1250 passengers need to travel within this month</li>